Blind Trust Before Verification

 This will also remain the recommended approach to users that have well-founded reason to believe that they will be the target of active attacks.
 However even people who want to protect against passive attacks are starting to adopt it, but at the same time they don’t want the hassle of verifying keys.
 The market has reacted to that demand and is slowly but surely removing verification from the picture.
 WhatsApp - and pretty soon Signal as well - are the prime example of an industry turning End-to-End Encryption into a hollow marketing phrase that doesn’t mean anything.
 Encryption without verification is ineffective.
 Having the ability to verify doesn’t mean anything, if nobody is using it.

 Starting with version 1.15.0 Conversations is trying to find a middle ground between those extremes with a concept called Blind Trust Before Verification.
 In that mode - which is the default mode - Conversations blindly trusts any device a contact might have and it will also trust new devices that are being created in the future.
-Messages from those devices are marked with a red lock, similar to how messages from untrusted devices were marked in the past.
+Messages from those devices are marked with a lock, similar to how messages using OTR or PGP are marked.
 Users are given the option to verify contacts - or to be exact, their devices - by scanning a 2D barcode either of their phone, their social media presence or website.
 A manual verification is not possible to clearly communicate the concept that verification is what happens if you scan barcodes, instead of verification is what happens if you press some buttons and ignore some warnings.
 After such a verification happened Conversations will no longer blindly trust new devices that are created after the verification.
 By doing verification the user has proven three things a) they are capable of scanning barcodes b) they have some sort of out-of-band channel where such a verification can happen c) they have some interest in verified communication.
 For this reason it is no longer desirable to blindly accept new devices and thus Conversations will prompt for a manual trust decision as it was implemented before.

 Conversations will still make a difference between device fingerprints that were verified and those that were trusted blindly offering the ability to verify them at a later point.
-Messages from verified devices are marked with a small, white lock icon.
+Messages from verified devices are marked with a small shield icon.